 Headroom is the space needed above the top of the door for the door, the overhead tracks, and the springs.
 Measure to check that there are no obstructions in your garage within that space.
 The normal headroom space requirement is shown in Table 3-A. The backroom distance is measured from the back of the door into the garage, and should be at least 18" more than the height of the garage door.
-A minimum sideroom of 3-3/4" should be available on each side of the door on the interior wall surface to allow for attachment of the vertical track assembly.
+A minimum sideroom of 3-3/4" (5-1/2" for EZ-SetTM Extension Spring) should be available on each side of the door on the interior wall surface to allow for attachment of the vertical track assembly.
 The rough opening should be the same size as the door.
 (FIG. 3-A)